3 views

 String str=new String(characters);

 The append operation on strings is often required while building a string.
-Generally, programmers use concatenation operator ( + ) to join two strings, like:
+Generally, programmers use concatenation operator ( + ) to join two strings, for example:

 String str = "Java is ";

-But the instances of String class are immutable (i.e. unchangeable, read-only) -they cant be changed once created.
+But the instances of String class are immutable (i.e. unchangeable, read-only) -they cannot be changed once created.
 So, to implement the string concatenation operator, Java uses the StringBuffer class (which is mutable).

 String str = "Java is " + "cool ";